Pueblo pottery: Mogollon slip ware

 The Mogollon people produced a type of pottery in which common brown ware would be covered with slip produced by mixing finely ground red clay with water into a smooth, thin paste.
 The slip would be used to cover the entire pot, or the interior or exterior only before firing.
 The slipped areas could be burnished into a fine polish, however this coating was sometimes fugitive and would flake off during the firing, the potters learned to selectively paint designs on their pots.

 Polished blackware

-After 600 CE, a type of polished blackware was produced in the area around south-central New Mexico that was made from brownware clay body with highly polished, iridescent black interiors.
-This type of pottery was continued to be made until approximately 1400 AD.
-Archaeologists have determined that the blackened interiors were produced by reduction-firing (reducing the oxygen during the firing process) - this transformed the hematite in clay into black magnetite.
+After AD 600, a type of polished blackware was produced in the area around south-central New Mexico that was made from brownware clay body with highly polished, iridescent black interiors.
+This type of pottery was continued to be made until approximately AD 1400.
+Archaeologists have determined that the blackened interiors were produced by reduction-firing (reducing the oxygen during the firing process)—this transformed the hematite in clay into black magnetite.
 The same technique was deployed by Tewa potters of the modern era at San Ildefonso Pueblo and Santa Clara Pueblo.